PadmanabhanSaravanan/AmazonWebService/README.md

 It's important to note that ALB supports various routing conditions, including path-based routing.
 You can also combine path-based routing with other conditions, such as host-based routing, query string parameters, and header values, to create more complex routing rules based on specific requirements.

+### **Lambda TG**

+Lambda Target Groups (Lambda TG) are a feature of the Application Load Balancer (ALB) in AWS that allows you to integrate AWS Lambda functions with ALB.
+But before we dive into Lambda TG, let's start with a brief introduction to AWS Lambda.

+AWS Lambda is a serverless compute service provided by AWS.
+It allows you to run your code without provisioning or managing servers.
+With Lambda, you can focus on writing the application logic while AWS handles the underlying infrastructure and scaling.
+You can write Lambda functions in various programming languages, including Python, Node.js, Java, and more.

+Now, let's explore Lambda TG, which combines the power of AWS Lambda with the routing capabilities of ALB:

+**1. Create a Lambda Function:**

+* To use Lambda with ALB, you need to create a Lambda function that contains the code to process the incoming requests.
+* This code can perform various tasks such as data processing, authentication, authorization, validation, or invoking other AWS services.

+**2. Configure the Application Load Balancer:**

+* Create an Application Load Balancer (ALB) in AWS.
+* Set up the necessary listeners and define the routing rules to handle incoming requests.

+**3. Create a Lambda Target Group:**

+* In the ALB configuration, create a target group specifically for Lambda functions.
+* Specify the target type as "lambda" when creating the target group.

+**4. Associate Lambda Functions with the Target Group:**

+* Associate your Lambda function with the Lambda target group.
+* This tells the ALB to forward the incoming requests to the Lambda function for processing.

+**5. Process Requests with Lambda:**

+* When an HTTP or HTTPS request is received by the ALB, it checks the routing rules.
+* If the request matches the conditions defined in the ALB's listeners, it is forwarded to the Lambda function associated with the target group.
+* The Lambda function executes the code logic defined in your function, processing the request payload and generating a response.

+By using Lambda TG, you can leverage the scalability, fault tolerance, and cost efficiency of AWS Lambda while benefiting from the advanced routing capabilities of ALB.
+Lambda TG allows you to build serverless architectures with event-driven request processing, offloading the heavy lifting to Lambda functions and enabling you to focus on developing your application logic.